dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 Popular asynchronous frameworks such as NodeJS and Python's asyncio (among the *really popular* software referenced earlier) execute asynchronous code in what is generally called an *event loop*.
 Application code dictates what events are added, and the background execution-engine sorts out when they are to execute, and runs them one at a time.
 Note that while these libraries can *appear* to use parallelism, most do not.
 The event-loop construct instead uses *concurrency*.
 NodeJS is notably outspoken in its single-threaded-ness.
 Note no locks, semaphores, or other hallmarks of parallel-programming are generally required to use Node.
 (This has likely been a significant source of its immense popularity.)

-Behavioral harware simulation runs on a near-identical paradigm.
+Behavioral hardware simulation runs on a near-identical paradigm.
 Events typically come in the form of changes elsewhere in the system, often of signal values.
 HDLs include built-in syntax for capturing the sensitivity of a method -- or in HDL lingo, a *procedural block* -- to changes in signal values.

 The event-driven pattern is commonly used to describe *sequential logic*, in which the outputs of a hardware module are functions of both the current inputs, and the module's current state.
 Most digital hardware is both sequential and *synchronous*, in that its operations are triggered by edges of a widely distributed timing signal, commonly called the *clock*.  *Finite state machines* (FSMs) are among the